Stremio/stremio-addons/documentation/protocol.md

 ## Method: ``stream.find``
-First thing to keep in mind here is that Stremio supports video streaming through HTTP or BitTorrent-compatible descriptors.
+First thing to keep in mind here is that Stremio supports video streaming through HTTP, BitTorrent and IPFS.

 If you are interested in other protocols, contact us at [office@strem.io](mailto:office@strem.io).

 ### Request format
 ``query`` - an object containing an ID property with a value to match, plus extra identifying properties.